veltzer/openbook/README.md

 What tools are used?
 ---------------------
-lilypond, make, perl, python, mako, lame, timidity and possibly more.
+lilypond, make, python, mako, lame, timidity and possibly more.

 What is produced?
 ------------------